UNISvalbard/Geo-SfM/_sources/content/lessons/suppl/metadata_lists.md

 ````{tabbed} Outcrop and hand-sized samples
 ```yaml
-acq_camera_lens:  # Camera lens as indicated in the Agisoft Metashape processing report.
+acq_camera_lens:  # Camera lens as indicated in the Agisoft Metashape processing report..
 Unit: mm
 acq_camera_model:  # Camera model as indicated in the Agisoft Metashape processing report.
 acq_date:  # Acquisition date of data, in DD.MM.YYYY format.
 comments:  # comments for data entry